 Cold Brewing Coffee.
-Yes, we do this and keep it on tap at our cafe!
+Yes, we do this!

 Unlike your normal blazing cup of coffee, cold brewing your coffee allows you to consume your favorite beverage either cold or at room temperature without sacrificing those coffee flavors you crave throughout the day.